okkokko10/Opencomputer/ideas.md

 have all changes to the db stored, so that can be sent instead of the entire database everytime

 a way to see what files need updating if there's multiple copies of the db. storageIO

+query all drones and add them to the list of drones.